Week 52: #52 Ancestors – Resolution

 My inquiry to the California Historical Society, which holds this photo in their collection, revealed that they know nothing about it.
 Not when or where it was taken, nor how, when, or from whom they acquired it.
 Their best guess is it was taken about 1850.

 One of the men from the company, Sam Jones, spent his later years in California.
 He was the president of the company and I suspect he may have been the one to donate the daguerreotype.
 He was also the most financially successful of the group, the most likely able to afford such a large portrait.

 In my efforts to substantiate my claim that these are the Indiana men I’m writing about, I have contacted many descendants.
-So far, I’ve turned up only one photograph that is 100% positively one of the men, but it was probably taken 50 years after his time in California.
+So far, I’ve turned up only two photographs that are 100% positively two of the men, but they were probably taken 50 years after their time in California.

 I have one other photograph that I’m at least 95% certain about, taken in the early 1860s.
+And in April 2019, I obtained a photograph that is almost certainly Samuel Jones in the mid 1850s.
 Aside from that, I only have photographs of people related to the men, not the men themselves.
 What do you think?

 In the following comparisons, I’ve reversed the clipped images, because daguerreotypes are mirrored, not true reproductions.

 These last two I am least certain about.
 I may have mixed up Hunt and Anderson.
 The women in the photos are so much older than the men in the daguerreotype, they aren’t very good for comparison.

 Feature image: California miners daguerreotype c.
 1850 (California Historical Society CHS2010.238)